 Internship at the Waukesha County Museum

-We accept interns throughout the year, and will have limited opportunities in the Fall 2016 and Spring 2017 Semesters.
-Please contact us if you are interested in these future opportunities.
+We accept interns throughout the year, and will have limited opportunities in the Spring 2018 semester.

-The museum is a leader of dynamic learning experiences, through onsite visitation and outreach.
-Interns will gain experience developing hand-on programs for youth and adult audiences.
-Particular focus in the summer of 2016 will be on the development and expansion of the Discovery Box programs – self contained lessons including curriculum, activities and ‘artifact collections’ that are available for classroom and group use.
+WCHSM is a leader of dynamic learning experiences, through onsite visitation and outreach.
+Under the guidance of the Education Coordinator the intern will gain experience developing guided and hands-on programs for youth and adult audiences.
+Particular focus will be working with one Discovery Box kit, and creating a Power Point based outreach presentation for youth and adult audiences.

 Education – Onsite Program Coordination (one position available)

 Working alongside the Education Coordinator and volunteer docents, the intern will gain experience in the behind-the-scenes operation of an education department.
 The intern will work to ensure the onsite Education Center is prepared for programs, facilitate hands-on activities during open hours, and maintain/organize the Education Artifact Collection.Curatorial –

 WCHSM stewards a mixed historic collection, comprised of artifacts and archival materials, representing more than 200 years of material and recorded history of the county.
 The intern will work directly with the Curator of Collections and Exhibits, and WCHSM collections and archive volunteers.
 WCHSM is undergoing significant building renovations, including the opening of new collections storage spaces.
 The intern will primary work on the safe and effective relocation of artifacts into these spaces.
 This internship will provide direct hands-on experience in the care and maintenance of collections, cataloging, and artifact research.